-The mortgage-backed fixed rate Notes are due in 2072.
-The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 4.2% per annum.
-Thereafter, the interest rate applicable to the Notes will be 5.2% per annum.
+The mortgage-backed floating rate Notes are due in 2072.
+The interest rate applicable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 60% of the three-month LIBOR rate for Sterling deposits less 0 30% per annum.
+Thereafter, the interest rate applicable to the Notes will be 60% of the three-month LIBOR rate for Sterling deposits plus 0 10% per annum until 2072 when the Notes become due

 The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The Notes are secured on the mortgage book and certain other assets of the Company.
+The Notes are secured on the mortgage portfolio, the bank accounts and certain other assets of the Company.

-14. SHARED APPRECIATION RIGHTS PAYABLE
+13. SHARED APPRECIATION RIGHTS PAYABLE

-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation arising on the sale of the property.
-An embedded derivative liability has therefore been recognised in the balance sheet for the same value as the embedded derivative asset (note 9).
+The Company is contractually obliged to pay to the Note holders and swap provider any amounts received from mortgage customers for the shared appreciation arising on the sale of the property An embedded derivative liability has therefore been recognised in the balance sheet for the same value as the embedded derivative asset (note 9)

-15. DEFERRED TAX LIABILITY
+14. DEFERRED TAX LIABILITY